5 Lothbury, EC2

 The cladding of the principal three storeys, above the rusticated, granitic ground floor, is of warm-hued Bath stone.
 Surface composition is limited to pilasters between each set of windows, incised window aprons and detailing of the upper window lintels.
 The frieze of the cornice consists of idiosyncratic but pleasing carved spandrels alternating with diglyphs of vaguely Doric derivation.
 There is a further attic storey and a recessed mansard roof.

-It is not clear if this was a purpose-built edifice but it was occupied by the British Law Fire Insurance Co. almost from the start.
 British Law Fire Insurance was founded in 1888 with the backing of legal professionals (as the name suggests).
-The company was acquired by the London Assurance and subsequently by Sun Alliance, in 1918, when it moved out of 5 Lothbury.
-The building has been occupied by a succession of later tenants including Marine Midland Bank (US) and Bank Saderat (Iran).
+After initially meeting at Rectory House and 117 Cannon Street (both standing), according to company minutes they acquired a long lease on 5 Lothbury in the same year they were founded via the surveyors Farebrother & Ellis.
+It subsequently subleased part of the building to numerous tenants. the British Law Fire Insurance was eventually acquired by the London Assurance and subsequently by Sun Alliance, in 1918, at which point it moved out of 5 Lothbury.
+The building has been occupied by a succession of later tenants including Caledonia Insurance (from 1927), Marine Midland Bank (US) and Bank Saderat (Iran).